jeffThompson/CreativeProgramming2/Resources/CreatingGithubRepositories.md

 ***

 ### `README` AND MARKDOWN
-One thing every repository needs is a [`README` file](https://en.wikipedia.org/wiki/README): this document, usually a simple text file of some kind, outlines the project's details.
+One thing every repository needs is a [`README` file](https://en.wikipedia.org/wiki/README): this document, usually a simple text file of some kind, outlines the project, tells us what it is for, and gives us other helpful information like how to run it or what extra code libraries you used.
 Github's default `README` format uses Markdown, an amazing and straightforward way of creating rich text in a simple text file.
 Originally created by [John Gruber](https://en.wikipedia.org/wiki/John_Gruber), Markdown lets you include text, headers, links, images, tables, and even images and YouTube videos!

 [For a full explanation of the Markdown syntax, see this page.](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) You can also view the syntax of any Markdown file on Github (including this one and all our assignments!) by clicking on the `Raw` button in the upper-right corner when viewing the file.